Drawing Desk

 Dimension and build out your desk: This may take some troubleshooting to get the pieces to go together, such as adding tolerances and accounting for rounded angles.

-One thing I very highly recommend is creating dog bone joints.
-This will help pieces fit together properly by avoiding round angles. you can do this by making a line the same size as the radius at a 45* to the edge of the female part of the joint.
-Then make a circle the size of your tool and extrude
+One thing I very highly recommend is using dog bone joints.
+This will help pieces fit together properly by avoiding round inner corners. you can do this by making a line the same size as the radius at a 45* to the edge of the female part of the joint.
+Then make a circle the size of your tool and extrude.

 CAM